 it’s time to move on.
 (56)

 “Time to move on” — a concluding envoy & send-off par excellence.
-Moving on, then: My next instalment, in roughly two weeks’ time, will be devoted to Hesterglock Press.
+Moving on, then: My next instalment, in roughly a month’s time, will be devoted to Hesterglock Press.

 © David Vichnar, 2021